-Fiscal 2016 Fiscal 2017 Fiscal 2018 Fiscal 2020 1 Year Annual Return (2020-2021) 5 Year Compounded Annual Return NWC 100 104 116 107 132 149 12.9% 8.3% TSX Composite 100 107 107 123 127 159 25.0% 9.8% President & CEO Compensation (1) 100 109 108 173 142 150 Aggregate Executive Compensation 100 115 117 148 167 150
+Fiscal 2017 Fiscal 2018 Fiscal 2019 Fiscal 2020 Fiscal 2021 1 Year Annual Return (2022-2021) 5 Year Compounded Annual Return

+NWC 100 112 103 128 144 155 7.9% 9.2%

+TSX Composite 100 100 116 120 149 152 1.6% 8.7%

+President & CEO

+Compensation (1) 100 100 158 131 138 111

+Aggregate Executive

+Compensation 100 102 129 146 131 114

-(1) President and CEO Total Compensation in 2021 includes Total Compensation for Mr. Kennedy up to his retirement on August 1, 2021 and Mr. McConnell's Total Compensation as President and CEO from August 1, 2021 to January 31, 2022.
-As shown in the graph and table above, over the past five-year period, North West Shares produced a compound annual return of 8.3%, compared to the TSX Composite Index return of 9.8%.
+(1) President and CEO Total Compensation includes Total Compensation for Mr. Kennedy up to his retirement on August 1, 2021, and Mr. McConnell's Total Compensation as President and CEO from August 1, 2021, to January 31, 2023.

+As shown in the graph and table above, over the past five-year period, North West Shares produced a compound annual return of 9.2%, compared to the TSX Composite Index return of 8.7%.
 The President and CEO's compensation and the Aggregate Executive Compensation have generally trended in line with the performance of the Company's Shares over the past five years however the correlation of Total Compensation to the Company's Share price can be impacted in the short-to-medium term by factors such as annual incentive plan payments and LTIP grants.
 The value of LTIP grants are calculated at the time of the grant using grant date fair values which do not reflect the actual value of compensation received when the LTIP vests or are exercised.
 In the longer-term, NEO compensation is directly impacted by North West's Share price performance through share options and PSU awards which aligns a significant portion of NEO compensation with shareholder returns.
 The increase in Total Compensation for the President and CEO in 2019 is substantially due to a special LTIP PSU grant pursuant to the extension of Mr. Kennedy's employment agreement.
 This special PSU grant combined with the translation of Mr. McConnell, President, International Retail, Total Compensation from U.S. to Canadian dollars as a result of his relocation to the Company's International Operations support office in Boca Raton, Florida were the primary factors contributing to the increase in Aggregate Executive Compensation in 2019.
-In 2021, Aggregate Executive Compensation decreased \$1.0 million or 10.0% to \$8.7 million compared to \$9.7 million in 2020 and as a percentage of EBIT was 4.0% in 2021 compared to 4.6% in 2020.
-This decrease was substantially due to lower annual incentive plan awards compared to last year as Earnings Before Interest and Income Taxes ("EBIT") increased \$11.1 million or 5.3% in 2021 compared to a \$79.0 million or 60.6% increase in 2020.
-Further information on the components included in total compensation for the President and CEO and the aggregate executive compensation are provided in the 2021 PERFORMANCE AND COMPENSATION - SUMMARY COMPENSATION TABLE on page 68 of this Circular.
+In 2022, Aggregate Executive Compensation decreased \$1.2 million or 13.5% to \$7.6 million compared to \$8.7 million in 2021 and as a percentage of EBIT was 4.2% in 2022 compared to 4.0% in 2021.
+This decrease was substantially due to lower annual incentive plan awards compared to last year.
+Further information on the components included in total compensation for the President and CEO and the aggregate executive compensation are provided in the "2022 PERFORMANCE AND COMPENSATION - SUMMARY COMPENSATION TABLE" on page 69 of this Circular.

 North West believes that its executive compensation program supports a strong relationship between compensation earned by a NEO and the returns received by the Shareholder.
-It is structured to reduce the fixed cost component of compensation by paying market median salaries, while enhancing potential overall compensation through incentive based plans tied to corporate performance.
+It is structured to reduce the fixed cost component of compensation by paying market median salaries, while enhancing potential realizable pay through incentive plans tied to performance.
 For stock options and PSUs, there is a direct correlation between our Share price performance and the actual compensation realized by North West executives.